b-social/ring-openapi-validator/README.md

 ## License

-Copyright © 2020 - 2021 Joost Diepenmaat
+Copyright © 2020 - 2022 Joost Diepenmaat\
+Copyright © 2022 Jomco BV

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at